mattairtech/SAMD-MSD-Bootloader/README.md

 bits (2:0) are set 0x01, which will protect the first 16KB of FLASH from internal or external programming (from 0x00000000 to 0x00004000).

+If you need a bootloader with both CDC and MSD, see https://github.com/watterott/SAM-BAR.

 ## Configuring the Bootloader